devnull-cz/c-prog-lang/modules/statements.md

 body can be used for variable reuse but should be used for that with care, if at all.

-A semicolon is not used after a compound statement but it is allowed.
-The following is valid code then, and does essentially nothing:
+A semicolon is usually not used after a compound statement but it is allowed.
+The following is valid code and essentially does nothing:

 ```C
 int